OpenNebula/docs/source/configuration_guide/sunstone_configuration/sunstone.rst

 Accessing your VMs Console and Desktop
 ================================================================================
 Sunstone provides several different methods to access your VM console and desktop: VNC, SPICE, RDP, VMRC, ssh, and virt-viewer.
 If configured in the VM, these metods can be used to access the VM console through Sunstone.
 For some of those connections, we will need to start our brand new Fireedge server to establish the remote connection.
 This section shows how these different technologies can be configured and what are each requirement.

-When the Fireedge server is installed, it automatically install dependencies for  Guacamole connections and the VMRC proxy, which are necessary for use VNC, RDP, SSH, and VMRC.
+When the :ref:`Fireedge server is installed <fireedge_install>`, it automatically install dependencies for  Guacamole connections and the VMRC proxy, which are necessary for use VNC, RDP, ssh, and VMRC.

 +----------------+-------------------+---------------------+
 |   Connection   |   With Fireedge   |  Without Fireedge   |